a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-3.md

 ### Process Registration Request

-Next, we need to create a function that adds a new user to the database and returns an HTTP response that includes an access token.
+Next, we need to create a function that performs the following actions:

+* Add a new user to the database
+* Issue an access token for the new user
+* Construct an HTTP response including the access token and send the response the client

 For any response containing sensitive information (e.g., access tokens, credentials, etc), <a href="https://tools.ietf.org/html/rfc6749#section-5.1" target="_blank">RFC6749 (OAuth 2.0)</a> defines the required and optional fields in both the response body and header:

 <blockquote class="rfc" cite="https://tools.ietf.org/html/rfc6749#section-5.1"><span class="bold-text">5.1 Successful Response</span>
   <p style="margin: 1em 0 0 1em">The authorization server issues an access token and optional refresh token, and constructs the response by adding the following parameters to the entity-body of the HTTP response: